collectivat/collectivat.github.io/resources/asr.md

 | Şalom articles | Judeospanish  | text data |  CC-BY 4.0    | [link][salom] |
 | Una Fraza al diya | Judeospanish  | text data |  CC-BY 4.0    | [link][fraza] |

-You can also find some of these resources in Col·lectivaT's page in [Hugging Face](HF).

 <br/>